beteko/wine-predictor-api/README.md

 │       └── specs
 │           └── openapi_spec.yaml   ...... : describes all API routes/endpoints documentations
 │
-├── .gitignore     ....................... : lits all files and/or directories that should be ignore during commits ├── config.template.json    .............. : provides config file structure without credentials (used for testing) ├── dev-requirements.txt    .............. : lists all dependencies only used during development phase ├── launcher.sh    ....................... : starts the  API server ( should be used only in development phase )
+├── .gitignore     ....................... : lits all files and/or directories to be ignored during commits ├── config.template.json    .............. : provides config file structure without credentials ( used for testing )
+├── dev-requirements.txt    .............. : lists all dependencies only used during development phase
+├── launcher.sh    ....................... : starts the  API server ( should be used only in development phase )
 ├── logging.yaml    ...................... : provides all basic configurations needed for logging